Guns N' Roses: Use Your Illusion Tour

 Dizzy Reed joined the band as keyboardist in 1990.

 Rhythm guitarist Izzy Stradlin abruptly quit the band on November 7, 1991, after a repeat of the St. Louis incident nearly unfolded during a concert in Germany.
 As reasons for his departure, Stradlin cited a combination of Rose's personal behavior, his mismanagement of the band, and difficulties being around Slash, Sorum, and McKagan due to his newfound sobriety and their continuing addictions.
 Stradlin later commented, "Once I quit drugs, I couldn't help looking around and asking myself, 'Is this all there is?'
 I was just tired of it; I needed to get out".
 The band had three weeks to find a replacement or cancel several shows.
 Dave Navarro from Jane's Addiction was considered, but according to Slash, "he couldn't get it together".
 Stradlin was eventually replaced by Los Angeles guitarist Gilby Clarke, whom Slash credited for saving the band.
 At many shows on the tour, Rose introduced Clarke to the audience, and Slash and Clarke would play "Wild Horses", a Rolling Stones cover.
 In 1993, Clarke broke his arm in a motorcycle accident during the tour and was replaced by Stradlin for several weeks.

 In 1992, the band performed three songs at the Freddie Mercury Tribute Concert.
-Because of the controversial song "One in a Million", activist group ACT UP demanded that the band be dropped from the bill, urged other artists to shun GN'R, and the urged crowd to boo the group.
+Because of the controversial song "One in a Million", activist group ACT UP demanded that the band be dropped from the bill, urged other artists to shun GN'R, and urged the crowd to boo the group.
 Members of Queen dismissed the activists, with lead guitarist Brian May stating: "People seem so blind.
 Don't they realize that the mere fact that Guns N' Roses are here is the biggest statement that you could get?"
 Slash later performed "Tie Your Mother Down" with the remaining members of Queen and Def Leppard vocalist Joe Elliott, while Rose performed "We Will Rock You" and sang a duet with Elton John on "Bohemian Rhapsody".
 Their personal set included "Paradise City" and "Knockin' on Heaven's Door".
 When the band returned to the US for the second leg of the Use Your Illusion Tour, Rose had wanted the grunge band Nirvana as the support act, but lead singer Kurt Cobain declined.